 At the start of every calendar year, you’ll also get 15 Elite Night credits which means you’ll only need 10 additional nights to reach Gold Status (if you don’t spend $30,000 before then).
 This is clearly handy for people who stay at Marriott hotels occasionally.

 There is an annual fee of $120, but every year on your card anniversary, you’ll get a free night certificate which is good up to 35,000 points at any participating Marriott property.
 The value of those points are easily worth more than the annual fee so that’s an incredible bonus.

 How Marriott Bonvoy works

-Since Marriott has 6,500+ hotels in more than 120 countries, Marriott Bonvoy is the largest hotel loyalty program in the world.
+Since Marriott has 7,000+ hotels in more than 120 countries, Marriott Bonvoy is the largest hotel loyalty program in the world.
 Fortunately, the program itself is quite good and is easily one of the best travel rewards programs available.

 I’ve written a detailed Marriott Bonvoy review so you can check that out if you want the full details, but I’m going to quickly highlight a few things about the program.

 As you likely know, there are different status tiers with Marriott Bonvoy.
 Your status goes up as you spend nights at participating Marriott properties.
 With every status increase, you get additional benefits such as an increased earn rate for Marriott Bonvoy points, early check-in, late check-out, room upgrades, free breakfast, and more.